rolonavarro/sql-challenge/README.md

 - List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 - In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-I also learned how to use SQLAlchemy to connect to pgAdmin4